Coronavirus: U.S. Enters 'Quarantine Life' As Many Schools And Businesses Close

 The epicenter of the disease has now shifted to Europe, the World Health Organization says.

-"More cases are now being reported [in Europe] every day than were reported in China at the height of its epidemic," WHO Director Tedros Adhanom Ghebreyesus said.
+"More cases are now being reported [in Europe] every day than were reported in China at the height of its epidemic," WHO Director-General Tedros said.

 The virus has spread most rapidly in Italy, which is now reporting some 25,000 cases and 1,800 deaths.
 More than 2,300 people in the country have recovered from COVID-19.